 The higher bounce will stop the club from digging too much into the sand or dirt.
-That’s why it’s called a “sand wedge” and could also be the best choice for someone who takes too much of a divot (we all know someone who does).
+That’s why this club is good out of the sand and could also be the best choice for someone who takes too much of a divot (we all know someone who does).

-If you’re in the market for some new wedges, a sand wedge is probably the first step, since it’s one of the most used golf clubs in the bag.
-A sand wedge is either 56 or 58 degrees, but it’ll depend on the loft of your other clubs.
+If you’re in the market for some new wedges, a lob wedge is probably the last step.
+A sand wedge is probably the first step since it’s one of the most used golf clubs in the bag.
+A sand wedge is either 54 or 56 degrees.

 What Is A 60 Degree Wedge Used For?